Freeick History, Family Crest & Coats of Arms

 Early Origins of the Freeick family

-Important Dates for the Freeick family
+Early History of the Freeick family

 This web page shows only a small excerpt of our Freeick research.
 Another 169 words (12 lines of text) covering the years 1379, 1522, 1565, 1606, 1630 and 1630 are included under the topic Early Freeick History in all our PDF Extended History products and printed products wherever possible.